joaomatossilva/joaomatossilva.github.io/_posts/2013-09-30-code-style-i-went-to-war-and-i-lost.md

 - K&R style: 11%
 - Other 1%

 As it turns out, vertical space is a thing of the past.
-At least for someone... not me thou.
+At least for someone... not me tho.